 Attorneys for Employers in Tampa

 We know that employers need an employment attorney that understands the depths of DOL laws and will provide aggressive defense against employment complaints and disputes.
-Whether in a public or private workplace, at Cotney Construction Law, we advise and represent employers in the areas of:
+Whether in a public or private workplace, at Cotney Attorneys & Consultants, we advise and represent employers in the areas of: